RoseCityRobotics/common_platform/README.md

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 🎉 Congratulations!
-You're all set up and ready to go with week 1 of the Engineering Boldly: AI Robotics Sprint!
+You're all co of the Engineering Boldly: AI Robotics Sprint!

-If you want to continue your robotics journey, check out the next set of documentation on setting up teleoperation: [Keyboard Teleoperation Guide](https://github.com/RoseCityRobotics/common_platform/blob/main/docs/source/operations/daily_operations/KeyboardTeleop.md)
+If you want to continue your robotics journey, check out the next step on setting up teleoperation: [Keyboard Teleoperation Guide](https://github.com/RoseCityRobotics/common_platform/blob/main/docs/source/operations/daily_operations/KeyboardTeleop.md)

 ## Usage